Wormholes with Ends of the World: Introduction

 We specify the gravitational action of this model.
-While there is no \textit{a priori} choice for this action, we will make a somewhat minimalist choice, but this will turn out to reproduce quantitative details of the ensemble. \end{itemize} In the next four sections, we focus on the construction of wormhole solutions in this model and how their actions reproduce the BCFT universal asymptotics: \begin{itemize} \item As a starting point, in Section~\ref{sec:g}, we discuss the holographic calculation of the $g$-function, and its relation with the EOW brane tension $T$.
-We then give an argument and an explicit calculation to prove that there are no wormhole solutions connecting two empty disks (disks with no conical defects and kinks).
-This gives a holographic demonstration of the fact that $g$ is not an ensemble-averaged quantity. \item Wormhole solutions of pure gravity supported by conical defects found in \cite{CCHM22} are still solutions of our model, and they reproduce the universal asymptotics of $\overline{C_{ijk}^2}$.
+While there is no \textit{a priori} choice for this action, we will adopt a somewhat minimalist one, which, perhaps a little surprisingly, turns out to reproduce exact quantitative details of the ensemble. \end{itemize} In the next four sections, we focus on the construction of wormhole solutions in this model and their relation to the BCFT universal asymptotics: \begin{itemize} \item To begin with, in Section~\ref{sec:g}, we discuss the holographic calculation of the $g$-function, and its relation to the EOW brane tension $T$.
+We then present both a conceptual argument and an explicit calculation to demonstrate that there are no wormhole solutions connecting two empty disks (i.e., disks with no conical defects and kinks).
+This gives a holographic demonstration of the fact that $g$ is not an ensemble-averaged quantity. \item Wormhole solutions of pure gravity supported by conical defects, as found in \cite{CCHM22}, remain valid solutions in our model, and they reproduce the universal asymptotics of $C_{ijk}$.